Window Leak Repair

 Watch Video on Window Leaks

-Visible moisture on the interior of your home in the vicinity of a window is a rather obvious sign of a window leak.
-But often there are more insidious window leaks who symptoms take far longer to spot.
-Unfortunately, these symptoms arise after significant damage has occurred.
+Visible moisture on the interior of your home on or around a window is a rather obvious sign of a window leak, but there are often more insidious window leaks with symptoms far more difficult to spot.
+Unfortunately, these symptoms arise only after significant damage has occurred.
 The following pictures and description will help you spot those problems before they can cost your thousands of dollars in preventable home repairs.

 Do These Window Leak Symptoms Look Familiar?